-- You can refuse or charge for requests that are manifestly unfounded or excessive.
+- You can refuse requests that are manifestly unfounded.

 - If you refuse a request, you must tell the individual why and that they have the right to complain to the supervisory authority and to a judicial remedy.
 You must do this without undue delay and at the latest, within one month.

-If your organisation handles a large number of access requests, consider the logistical implications of having to deal with requests more quickly.
-You could consider whether it is feasible or desirable to develop systems that allow individuals to access their information easily online.
+If your business handles a large number of access requests, consider the logistical implications of having to deal with requests more quickly.
+You could consider whether it is feasible or desirable to develop systems that allow people to access their information easily online.

 Lawful basis for processing personal data

-You should identify the lawful basis for your processing activity in the GDPR, document it and update your privacy notice to explain it.
+You should look at the lawful basis for your processing activity in the GDPR.
+In addition, document it and update your privacy notice to explain it.

-Many organisations will not have thought about their lawful basis for processing personal data.
+Many businesses will not have thought about their lawful basis for processing personal data.
 Under the current law this does not have many practical implications.
-However, this will be different under the GDPR because some individuals’ rights will be modified depending on your lawful basis for processing their personal data.
+However, law regarding data will be different under the GDPR.
+Some peoples rights will be modified depending on your lawful basis for processing their personal data.
 The most obvious example is that people will have a stronger right to have their data deleted where you use consent as your lawful basis for processing.

-You will also have to explain your lawful basis for processing personal data in your privacy notice and when you answer a subject access request.
+You will also have to explain your lawful basis for processing personal data in your privacy notice.
+When you answer a subject access request.
 The lawful bases in the GDPR are broadly the same as the conditions for processing in the DPA.
 It should be possible to review the types of processing activities you carry out and to identify your lawful basis for doing so.

-You should document your lawful bases in order help you comply with the GDPR’s ‘accountability’ requirements.
+You should take note your lawful bases in order help you comply with the GDPR’s ‘accountability’ requirements.